cms636/cms636.github.io/_posts/2015-02-22-finding-a-data-story-with-tableau-public.md

 author: hariharsubramanyam
 ---

-## Finding a Data Story with Tableau Public

 I decided to do some visualizations using a different software called [Tableau Public](http://www.tableau.com/products/public) (the free version of Tableau, a popular business intelligence and analytics tool).

 I’m using the `CFRP-1770s-cleaned.csv` file.